Circuit Technology Center

 Note: For information on baking and moisture level control see 2.5 Baking and Preheating

 2. Remove existing solder spheres on BGA components using desolder braid.
 Place the de-solder braid on the balls to be removed, and gently place the soldering iron on the desoldering braid.
 Apply very light pressure to melt the solder balls.
-As the solder melts, it will be drawn onto the copper desoldering braid by capillary action.
+As the solder melts, capillary action will draw it onto the copper desoldering braid.
 Repeat as needed to remove all the solder balls.
 See Figure 1.

 3. Clean the BGA components with an approved cleaning solution.
-Cleaning solutions may be specified by the customer or contract.
+The customer or contract may specify specific cleaning solutions.
 A typical cleaning process may use a cleaning brush and cleaner.
 Gently brush the surface until all evidence of flux and debris has been removed.
 Dry with a clean wipe or blow dry using an air gun.

 Procedure - Mini-Oven Attachment

 1. Apply tacky flux to the flat BGA component pads using a brush.
 Flux should be evenly applied across the entire BGA pad surface.
-Use minimal flux needed to fully cover the surface.
+Use minimal flux needed to cover the surface fully.
 Remove any excess flux.
 See Figure 2.

 2. Place the BGA components into a fixture and cover with a matching stencil.
 Check to ensure the alignment is correct.
 See Figure 3.

-3. Place a quantity of the appropriate size solder spheres into the fixture and use a clean cleaning brush to distribute the solder spheres, so they fill all the open apertures in the BGA component stencil.
+3. Place a quantity of the appropriate size solder spheres into the fixture and use a clean cleaning brush to distribute them so they fill all the open apertures in the BGA component stencil.
 Check to be sure all the apertures are filled with only one solder sphere.
 Tilt the fixture and pour the excess solder spheres into a collection container for reuse.

 4. Place the component and fixture into the mini BGA reflow oven.
 See Figure 4.